KateMwende/printf/README.md

-Printf project
+Printf project.
-Create a printf function that produces the output according to the following specifiers: c s
+Create a printf function that produces the output according to the following specifiers:
-%
-d
-i
+c.
+s.
+%.
+d.
+i.